|Category||Administration and Management|

 ii. without a parent or guardian of each child being present, and

-iii. in the context of a regulated service as specified in the Vulnerable Children Act 2014.
+iii. in the context of a regulated service as specified in the Children's Act 2014.

 Education services at tertiary level are not considered regulated services, and so teaching interactions with enrolled students aged 17 years or younger will not normally fall under the definition of relevant child contact, except where such teaching is carried out on behalf of a school or other regulated service.